The fin is the sail in the water, without a fin there is no real directional control.

 More speed, more grip, more fun.

-I would like to say MAHALO to Michael Benkert, Gereon Westphal, Timm Köpke, Charlie Gilman and
+I would like to say MAHALO to Michael Benkert, Gereon Westphal, Timm Köpke, Charlie Gilman and Bob Waterman for their valuable contributions and critical minds concerning this article.

 Back: The Fin Back to front: Fin technique